Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 FR-44s are most typically required for high-risk drivers, and insurance companies charge more to cover that risk.
 You’re also required to carry higher insurance coverage limits, which cost more.

-Generally, if you’ve gotten a DUI, you’ll pay more for coverage.
+Generally, if you’ve gotten a DUI, you’ll pay more for coverage, to the tune of over $1,250 a year in higher insurance rates.
 Talk with your provider and ask how much more you can expect to pay for your policy.

 How do I file an FR-44?